Students Right to Know

 CityU does not participate in intercollegiate athletic programs.

-A student enrolled in a course may withdraw for any reason without academic penalty, provided written notice is received by the student’s advisor no later than the 80 percent completion point of the course.
+A student enrolled in a course may withdraw for any reason without academic penalty, provided written notice is received by the student’s advisor or the University Registrar’s Office no later than the 80 percent completion point of the course.
 Course withdrawal requests received after the 80 percent completion point may result in academic penalty.
 Once a grade has been posted to a student’s academic record, the student may not withdraw from the course.
+For additional information on course withdrawal see the university catalog.

 Refund and Repayment Policy for Student Financial Assistance Programs